 Located in the Oltrarno district of Florence, this large square rises high above the city and offers spectacular vistas across its many historic buildings and sparkling Arno river.

 The square was originally constructed in 1868 by famed architect Giuseppe Poggi and is one of Florence’s most popular attractions among tourists and locals alike.
+Be sure to add this stop to your Florence itinerary.

 Address: Piazzale Michelangelo, 50125 Firenze FI, Italy